• Home

 • Served as an officer on active duty after Oct.
 16, 1981, and hadn’t previously served on active duty for at least 24 months.

 • Surviving dependent children may also apply.
-The VA official site says these dependents may qualify for a VA Survivor’s Pension if they are unmarried and meet at least one of the requirements in the list below:
+These dependents may qualify for a VA Survivors’ Pension if they are unmarried and meet at least one of the requirements in the list below, according to the VA:

 • Under age 18, or